There’s been another school shooting.

 I’m only 36-years-old, but that is old enough to remember a time when you couldn’t text your friend in from another classroom when the fire alarm went off to check and make sure that it was just a drill.

-We exited our classrooms when those alarms sounded and walked out onto the field behind our school like lambs to the slaughter.
-Prior to Columbine our only real brush with domestic terrorism was the bombing in Oklahoma City.
+We exited our classrooms when those alarms sounded and walked out onto the soccer field behind our school like lambs to the slaughter.

 We didn’t know there were things to be afraid of.
 Kids today are prepared, coddled even, with their active shooter drills.
 Even kindergartners participate.
 I see it on the news, well gosh, what seems like every other week now.

-The News, with a capital N, that’s another thing kids today don’t get.
+The News, with a capital N, that’s another thing kids today will never understand.
 These days you can instantly replay any news you want to.
 You don’t have to wait for 5 p.m. or a Breaking News Bulletin.
 Way back when I was a teenager, and I got sucked into a national tragedy, I had to tune into ABC to stay updated.

 And speaking of ABC, nobody did tragedy like like they did.
 Peter Jennings, what a reporter!
-I mean, George Stephanopoulos is great too, but what do the kids today even watch when they want to find out the #bodycount? #YouTube?
+I mean, George Stephanopoulos is great too, but what do the kids today even watch when they need to know the #bodycount?
+YouTube?
 Is there a #breakingnews live stream?
-How do you guys even find out when the #shooter has been killed or captured?
+How do you guys even find out when the shooter has been killed or captured?

-Wednesday’s school shooting was listed as one of the deadliest in history.
+The shooting in Parkland on February 14, 2018 was listed as one of the deadliest in history.
 I remember when Columbine was the deadliest shooting in history.
 Now it seems like every other new shooting is the #worstever.

 Back in my day we didn’t have a shooting every other week, so when we had a record holder it stayed a record holder.
 We weren’t handing out titles like “mass casualty event” or “largest mass shooting in state history” all willy nilly.